millen2223/training-material/topics/introduction/tutorials/galaxy-intro-101-everyone/tutorial.md

 > 1. Open the **workflow menu** (top menu bar).
 >    - Find the workflow you made in the previous section,
 >    - Select the option `Run`.
 >    - The central panel will change to allow you to configure and launch the workflow.
+To do that choose the menu "expand to full workflow form".
 >
 > 2. Select the `diamonds` dataset as the input dataset.
 >
 > 3. Customize the first scatter plot: